sr-gi/bitcoind_mock/README.md

                         field: "confirmations", since rawtransactions are only queried to check whether a transaction has made it to a block or not.

-getblockcount:          the block count will be get from the mining simulator by querying how many blocks have
+getblockcount:          the block count represents the length of the longest chain.
-                        been emitted so far.

-getblock:               querying for a block will return a dictionary with a three fields: "tx" representing a
+getblock:               querying for a block will return a dictionary with three fields: "tx" representing a
                         list of transactions, "height" representing the block height and "hash" representing the block hash.